MicrosoftDocs/playfab-docs/playfab-docs/features/data/playerdata/getting-player-profiles.md

 }
 ```

-This call should result in an error with an **Error Code 1303**. **RequestViewConstraintParamsNotAllowed** and an error message stating that there are **Invalid view constraints** with a JSON output of constraints that the title currently has set.
+This call should result in an error with an `Error Code 1303`. `RequestViewConstraintParamsNotAllowed`, and an error message stating that there are `Invalid view constraints` with a JSON output of constraints that the title currently has set.

-The error message has occurred because we have not yet configured the ability to show **Created** and **LastLogin** in our title’s profile constraint settings.
+The error message has occurred because we have not yet configured the ability to show `Created` and `LastLogin` in our title’s profile constraint settings.

 ## Step 4 - Configuring player profile view constraints for the title